sonalake/generator-jhipster-multitenancy/README.md

 # Introduction

-This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.
+This is a [JHipster](http://jhipster.github.io/) module, that is intended to be applied to a JHipster application.
 This module is used to:

 - Generate a Tenant entity and a relationship to the User entity
 - Tenantise existing entities